Learning Spoken Language

 • The mental lexicon is organized according to the meaningful relationships between words (p.
 23).

-• A study with a prime paired with a target word, such as swan/goose and tulip/goose ~ subjects, was faster and more accurate in making decisions about target words being actual words rather than nonsense words if the target word was related to the prime.
-Researchers feel the reduced time for identifying related pairs results from these words being physically closer to each other among the neurons that make up the semantic network and that associated words may be stored together in specific cerebral regions (p.
+• A study with a prime paired with a target word, such as swan/goose and tulip/goose, showed that subjects were faster and more accurate in making decisions about target words being actual words rather than nonsense words if the target word was related to the prime.
+Researchers believe that the reduced time for identifying related pairs results from these words being physically closer to each other among the neurons that comprise the semantic network, and that associated words may be stored together in specific cerebral regions (p.
 24).

 • Another study showed that naming items in the same category activated the same brain area (p.
 24).